nemesisdb/nemesisdb/README.md

 The purpose of sessions are:
 - Each session only contains data required for that session, rather than a single large map
 - When accessing (get, set, etc) data, only the data for a particular session is accessed
+- Controlling key expiry is simlified because it is sessions that expire, not individual keys

 Rather having a single large map of keys, it would be split into sessions.